-Specks in your vision.
+Specks in your vision

 The floating specks you sometimes see in front of your eyes are not on the surface of your eyes, but inside them.
 These floaters are bits of cell debris that drift around in the fluid that fills the back of your eye.
 They may look like spots, specks, bubbles, threads, or clumps.
 Most adults have at least a few floaters.
 There are times when they may be more visible than at other times, such as when you are reading.

 Sebag J, Yee KMP.
-Vitreous: from Biochemistry to Clinical Relevance.
+Vitreous: from biochemistry to clinical relevance.
 In: Tasman W, Jaeger EA, eds.
 Duane's Foundations of Clinical Ophthalmology.
 2013 ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2013:vol 1, chap 16.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 1;chap 16.

-Reviewed By: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, California.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Reviewed By: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.